Linaro/website/Linaro.org/initiatives/Linaro-Connect/README.md

 #Linaro Connect

-###Introduction
-Attracting 500+ attendees, Linaro Connect is a bi-annual event which brings together engineers and industry experts to discuss, learn, network and push forward new technologies for five days in some of the most interesting cities around the world.
+Attracting 500+ attendees, Linaro Connect is a bi-annual event that brings together engineers and industry experts to discuss, learn, network and push forward new technologies for five days in some of the most interesting cities around the world.
 For the past five years, Linaro Connect has been the event to attend if you are interested in Linux development and related ecosystems on ARM.
 While the event continues to evolve, one thing stays the same – it is all about Engineering.

 For more information, visit our [Linaro Connect website](http://connect.linaro.org/)

-###The upcoming Linaro Connect
+###Linaro Connect Budapest 2017
-The upcoming Linaro Connect will take place at the Corinthia hotel in Budapest from Monday 6 to Friday 10 March 2017.
-Located in the center of Budapest, the Corinthia is within walking distance of most attractions and only a 30 min drive away from the airport.
-Registration for BUD17 will open on the [Linaro Connect website](http://connect.linaro.org/attend/) in November 2016.
+The upcoming Linaro Connect will take place at the Corinthia Hotel, Budapest - starting on Monday 6 March 2017 at 8.30am and finishing Friday 10 March 2017 at 2pm.
+We will be covering everything from IoT and Cloud to Big Data, Astronomy and the Linux Kernel.
+A ticket for the full week is $2,500 while a one day ticket costs $900.
+To register, please go to the [Linaro Connect website](http://connect.linaro.org/attend/).

 ###Sponsorship

-Linaro Connect offers sponsorship packages ranging between $5,000 - 20,000.
-These cover a range of options, from lead sponsorship to lunch sponsorship, break sponsorship and giveaways.
-If you’d like to sponsor and have something specific in mind or would like to work with our team to create a sponsorship package specially designed for your company then get in touch by emailing connect@linaro.org.
+Sponsoring Linaro Connect is a great way to get exposure and raise your profile in front of Open Source Maintainers and Engineers from all across the world.
+Sponsorship packages range between $5,000 - 20,000 and cover a variety of options - from Lead Sponsorship to Lunch Sponsorship, Break Sponsorship and Giveaways.
+If you are interested in sponsoring, please contact connect@linaro.org.
+If you have suggestions for other activities or items you would like to sponsor, please do let us know and we'll be happy to tailor a package for you.

 For more information on Sponsorship, please go to http://connect.linaro.org/sponsors/

 ###More Information
+To find out more about Linaro Connect, please email connect@linaro.org

+###Previous Linaro Connects

-To see what Linaro has done at previous Linaro Connects, go to http://connect.linaro.org/resources/
+To see what Linaro has done at previous Linaro Connects, click on the event you want to know more about from the list below.